simonw/datasette/docs/json_api.rst

 ``?_group_count=COLUMN1&_group_count=column2``
     You can pass multiple ``_group_count`` columns to return counts against unique combinations of those columns.

-``?_timelimit=MS``
-    Sets a custom time limit for the query in ms. You can use this for optimistic queries where you would like Datasette to give up if the query takes too long, for example if you want to implement autocomplete search but only if it can be executed in less than 10ms.

-``?_ttl=SECONDS``
-    For how many seconds should this response be cached by HTTP proxies?
-Use ``?_ttl=0`` to disable HTTP caching entirely for this request.

 ``?_next=TOKEN``
     Pagination by continuation token - pass the token that was returned in the